da-phil/Behavioral-Cloning/writeup.md

 For mitigating a steering angle bias, as can be seen on track 1 where the car is mostly driving to the left I sometimes drove the tracks in the opposite direction.
 Also randomly augmenting the data set by flipping images and angles helped with this issue.

-I finally randomly shuffled the data set and put 20% of the data into a validation set.
+I finally randomly shuffled my image and steering angle data and put 20% of the data into a validation set.

-I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
+I plotted the training history in order to visualize whether I was under- or overfitting the models.

+#### Training data fine-tuning

+Approx. 34k (track1: 11k, track2: 23k) samples were used for training.
+After training the models with all training samples I evaluated whether the car would successfully drive both tracks.
+If neither track was successfull I started training over again, but with the training datasets in a different order.
+If I was able to get successful driving only on one track I carefully trained the model on training data of the failed track, but only for 3 epochs.
+This seemed to work quite well, without getting even more data.

+### Result

 Both models worked quite well, however the commaAI model seemed to need more training data to be as robust as the nvidia model, this might be due to the fact that it has approx. 1.1 million parameters whereas the nvidia model only has 250 thousand trainable parameters.
-This implied that the commaAI model was slightly overfitting.
+This implied that the commaAI model was slightly overfitting and not generalizing as well as the nvidia model.

+Because I wanted to finish this project after some time I didn't further consider the commaAI model and stuck to the nvidia model for fine-tuning.

-At the end of the process, the vehicle is able to drive autonomously around both tracks without leaving the road.
+At the end of the process, the vehicle was able to drive autonomously around both tracks without leaving the road.
-Driving track 1 autonomously with the nvidia model was already possible after training only with the Udacity supplied dataset, driving track 2 autonomously needed a lot of additional training data, approx. 34k (track1: 11k, track2: 32k) samples.
+Driving track 1 autonomously with the nvidia model was already possible after training only with the Udacity supplied dataset, driving track 2 autonomously needed a lot of additional training data.

+I could even increase the speed in `drive.py` to 15 mph and the car would still drive safely on both tracks.

 ![track1_gif]